First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Introduction

-Multi-tracer joint analyses are key to overcoming cosmic variance, parameter degeneracies, and systematics in cosmology~\citep{Seljak2009,McDonald2009b,CaiYC2012}.
-The combination of galaxy clustering and the kSZ effect exemplifies this synergy, providing independent and complementary constraints on the growth of structure that are crucial for next-generation surveys targeting dark energy and modified gravity~\citep{Sugiyama2017,ZhengY2020,Okumura2022,Xiao2023} for ongoing and future projects such as DESI~\citep{DESI2016}, PFS~\citep{Takada2014}, Euclid~\citep{Euclid2020} and CSST~\citep{CSST2025}.
+Multitracer joint analyses are key to overcoming cosmic variance, parameter degeneracies, and systematics in cosmology~\citep{Seljak2009,McDonald2009b,CaiYC2012}.
+The combination of GC and the kSZ effect exemplifies this synergy, providing independent and complementary constraints on the growth of structure that are crucial for next-generation surveys targeting dark energy and modified gravity~\citep{Sugiyama2017,ZhengY2020,Okumura2022,Xiao2023} for ongoing and future projects such as DESI~\citep{DESI2016}, PFS~\citep{Takada2014}, Euclid~\citep{Euclid2020}, and CSST~\citep{CSST2025}.

-Despite this potential, current kSZ applications remain largely confined to studies of halo gas profiles and baryonic feedback, a focus dictated by the limited S/N ($\sim 4$--10) of current detections~\citep[e.g.,][]{Soergel16,Schaan2021,Calafut2021,Kusiak2021,Chen2022,Schiappucci2023,Hadzhiyska2024,Li2024,Ried-Guachalla2025}.
+Despite this potential, current kSZ applications remain largely confined to studies of halo gas profiles and baryonic feedback, a focus dictated by the limited signal-to-noise ratio (S/N; $\sim 4$--10) of current detections~\citep[e.g.,][]{Soergel16,Schaan2021,Calafut2021,Kusiak2021,Chen2022,Schiappucci2023,Hadzhiyska2024,Li2024,Ried-Guachalla2025}.
 The advent of experiments like Simons Observatory (SO)~\citep{Simons2019} and CMB-S4~\citep{CMBS42019-2}, projecting S/N $\sim \mathcal{O}(100)$~\citep[e.g.,][]{Sugiyama2018,Smith2018,ZhengY2024}, will transform the kSZ effect into a powerful cosmological tool.
 In this work, we pioneer its use in a joint analysis with GC, thereby extending its application from astrophysical studies of baryons to rigorous cosmological tests.
 We expect this approach will ultimately evolve into a unified framework capable of simultaneously constraining cosmology and baryonic physics.

-This paper is organized as follows.
+This Letter is organized as follows.
 Section~\ref{sec:data} describes the datasets used in this analysis. {Section~\ref{sec:methodology} provides a brief summary of the power spectrum measurement procedure.} Section~\ref{sec:theory} outlines the theoretical framework based on nonlinear perturbation theory.
 Section~\ref{sec:results} presents the resulting cosmological and astrophysical constraints.
 We conclude with a summary of our findings in Section~\ref{sec:conclusion}.
 Additional technical details, including the validation tests of the theoretical models using mock observations, are provided in the appendices.